About Ed Gamble

 Ed Gamble is an Assistant Professor in Accounting at the Jake Jabs College of Business & Entrepreneurship, Montana State University.
 He joined the faculty in 2013, the year he finished his Ph.D.
 Ed’s primary reason for moving to Montana was the natural beauty.
 Phrases like “The Last Best Place”, “Big Sky Country”, and the “Treasure State” are commonly used to refer to this beautiful state.
 World class skiing, mountain biking, and hiking have contributed to a healthy lifestyle and a specific energy for research.
 Ed’s research stream focuses on social enterprise accounting, including non-profits, certified B corporations, and foundations.
 Prior to working at Montana State University Ed was an external research fellow at the Max Planck Institute of Economics in Germany.

 Ed immigrated to Canada as a child from Ireland.
 He is both a Canadian and Irish citizen (and more recently a green card holder in the United States).
-Ed has lived, worked and traveled to Asia, Africa, Australia, Europe and North America.
-In total Ed has spent time in more than 40 countries around the world (see map below).
+Ed has lived, worked and traveled to Asia, Africa, Australia, Europe, South America and North America.
+In total Ed has spent time in more than 50 countries around the world.

 Ed is married to Janet, who is a Dietetics Instructor in the Health and Human Development Department at Montana State University.
 Janet is a past Olympian and a marvelous cook.
 They have two miniature schnauzer dogs named Keebler and Tetley.